badrusalsyihab/tutorial-nodejs-express-mysql/README.md

 # tutorial-nodejs-express-mysql
-membuat API menggunakan nodejs dengan expressjs mysql
+make API use nodejs with expressjs mysql